 It doesn’t make sense for normal users to hand over all of their online data to Google, and Yahoo!
 Search does feel like a good Google alternative.
 Yahoo Answers and Yahoo Finance are a wealth of information on niche topics and now the recent purchase and integration of Flickr made them even with Google on the Image front.

 Yahoo! still offers better privacy to its users and Yahoo Local and Yahoo Weather are other most often used services.

 6. Wolfram Alpha

-Dogpile is one of the oldest web search engines to curate information, links, images and videos from other search engines.
-Dogpile curates results for your search terms by fetching links from Google, Yahoo, Yandex and other such services.
-Although initially it fetched links from AskJeeves (now Ask.com) and Bing, it has now went on to add more web engines to fetch links, videos and images from.
+Dogpile is one of the oldest web search engines to curate information, links, images, and videos from other search engines.
+Dogpile curates results for your search terms by fetching links from Google, Yahoo, Yandex, and other such services.
+Although initially, it fetched links from AskJeeves (now Ask.com) and Bing, it has now gone on to add more web engines to fetch links, videos, and images from.

 While all of the above Google Alternative services tackled the issue of Privacy, Gibiru takes on Censored content.
 Do you happen to know that most of the content you look up online is presented after the removal of censored content?
 Gibiru pulls up all search results, including the ones which are censored for the general audience.
 While doing so, the issue of privacy is also well-tackled through its anonymous proxy search engine.

 Gibiru crawls mainstream media for your search query and presents the uncensored results to the end-user.
 Providing complete privacy and uncensored content, Gibiru is by far the best Google Alternative as far as Internet activists are concerned.
 Gibiru also has a Mozilla Firefox extension, to make the search for Uncensored content painless.